awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancer-getting-started.md

 ## Step 1: Choose a load balancer type<a name="select-load-balancer-type"></a>

-Elastic Load Balancing supports three types of load balancers\.
+Elastic Load Balancing supports different types of load balancers\.
 For this tutorial, you create a Network Load Balancer\.

 **To create a Network Load Balancer**